-The property was occupied, fully furnished and all floors were covered.
+The property was vacant, and all floors were covered.
 Floor coverings restricted my inspection of flooring.
 My inspection of the roof covering was restricted from ground level.
-My physical inspection of the roof void area was restricted due to insulation material and stored items.
+My physical inspection of both roof space areas were restricted to a head and shoulders only inspection and due to insulation material.
 As a result the roof void area was only viewed from the access hatch.
-No inspection of the landing hatch could be undertaken due to a sealed hatch.
 I was not able to inspect the sub floor area as an access hatch was not found.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
-Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
-Concealed areas beneath and around bath areas were not visible.
+Concealed areas beneath and around bath and shower tray areas were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.

 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantlyimpact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.
 My inspection was consequently restricted and I would underline it is outside the scope of my inspection to test the services within the property.